In Conversation With

 And therefore a vagal simulator would seem to be a sensible choice in those patients.

-And this long COVID, would then in the same group, [VNS] will actually make very attractive treatment option [for] patients who were most severely affected.
+And this long COVID, would then in the same group, [VNS] will actually make very attractive option [for] patients who were most severely affected.

 Dr Elisabetta Burchi 21:48